duncantmiller/redwoodpowerfund.com/src/_posts/2024-05-08-data-collection-methodologies-for-ai-driven-robotics.md

 ---
 layout: post
 author: duncan_miller
-title: Training Data Collection Methodologies for AI-Powered Robotics
+title: Training Data Collection Methodologies for AI-Driven Robotics
-description: Learn about cutting edge data collection methods for capturing training data for AI-powered robotics
+description: Learn about cutting edge data collection methods for capturing training data for AI-driven robotics
 ---

 In traditional automation and robotics, the tasks performed by machines must be rigidly prescriptive, structured, and well-defined.
 Movements are mapped to precise locations, operations are ordered in sequences and a script lists the actions, parameters and repeated processes.
 This works well for high volume, low mix tasks where there are a small number of variations in possible objects the robot will interact with, but not so well for use cases which do not fit this mold.